SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 - And, how to write these tests
     - It is essential to answer questions like "how do I write tests in X programming language with Y framework"

-Once we answer all these questions, it doesn't take a whole lot of time to add tests.
+Once we answer all these questions, it doesn't take a lot of time to add tests.

 There is still a forked argument that I can think of.